 Design related, your pull out quotes should be set in a big enough size that it pulls reader’s attention but this size should not be nearly as big as headline’s.
 You can emphasize the pull quotes with frames, you can put it in a circle, you can place it inside big exaggerated quote signs and so on.
 You can play with them.
 Stretch them across few columns to break up the body copy even more.

 Subheads are used to break up the body copy and to give some clever insight into what the reader can expect in the next few paragraphs.
 The reader may be putt off if he sees long blocks of text and subheads should be placed to break those blocks and to denote a new section or chapter.

 You should set your subhead size just a bit larger than body copy, or you can leave it at the same size as the body copy but emphasize it with some bold font version.
 Whatever you choose you should distinct them from the body copy.

 Few important aspects should be also taken into account.
-Do not place subheads just bellow images, do not place them in the last 3 rows at the bottom of the column and do not place them at first 3 rows at the top of the column.
+Do not place subheads just below images, do not place them in the last 3 rows at the bottom of the column and do not place them at first 3 rows at the top of the column.
 Never ever place them at the top of a column.
 They do not serve any purpose there.
-Also do not place them bellow pull out quote.
+Also do not place them below pull out quote.
 Subheads should work as a separate unit and nothing should get in their way.